Surfer12/onlinefoodclassfiles/docs/Online Food Delivery System - Project Do.md

 ```

-Encapsulation: All fields are private and final where appropriate
+Encapsulation properties: All fields are private and final where appropriate

 Immutability: Using final fields to prevent modification after initialization